Abrar-Altaf/whatsapp/README.md

 ## Deployment
 - Ready for deployment to any Spring Boot-compatible host (e.g., Render, Railway, Heroku, Fly.io)
-- Ensure PostgreSQL is available and update `application.properties` accordingly
+- Ensure MySQL is available and update `application.properties` accordingly

 ---